 Holdings are subject to change and may not be representative of the Fund's current or future investments.

-© 2024 Morningstar, Inc. All Rights Reserved.
+© 2025 Morningstar, Inc. All Rights Reserved.
 The information contained herein: (1) is proprietary to Morningstar; (2) may not be copied or distributed; and (3) is not warranted to be accurate, complete or timely.
 Neither Morningstar nor its content providers are responsible for any damages or losses arising from any use of this information.
 Past performance is no guarantee of future results.

 Morningstar percentile rank is a standardized way of ranking items within a peer group, in this case, funds with the same Morningstar category.
 The observation with the largest numerical value is ranked one; the observation with the smallest numerical value is ranked 100.
 The remaining observations are placed equal distance from one another on the rating scale.

 The Morningstar Rating™ for funds, or "star rating", is calculated for managed products (including mutual funds, variable annuity and variable life subaccounts, exchange-traded funds, closed-end funds, and separate accounts) with at least a three-year history.
 Exchange-traded funds and open-ended mutual funds are considered a single population for comparative purposes.
 It is calculated based on a Morningstar Risk-Adjusted Return measure that accounts for variation in a managed product's monthly excess performance, placing more emphasis on downward variations and rewarding consistent performance.
 The Morningstar Rating does not include any adjustment for sales loads.
 The top 10% of products in each product category receive 5 stars, the next 22.5% receive 4 stars, the next 35% receive 3 stars, the next 22.5% receive 2 stars, and the bottom 10% receive 1 star.
 The Overall Morningstar Rating for a managed product is derived from a weighted average of the performance figures associated with its three-, five-, and 10-year (if applicable) Morningstar Rating metrics.
 The weights are: 100% three-year rating for 36-59 months of total returns, 60% five-year rating/40% three-year rating for 60-119 months of total returns, and 50% 10-year rating/30% five-year rating/20% three-year rating for 120 or more months of total returns.
 While the 10-year overall star rating formula seems to give the most weight to the 10-year period, the most recent three-year period actually has the greatest impact because it is included in all three rating periods.
-Morningstar rated the Core Plus Income Fund Institutional Class shares 5, 5 and 5 stars, among 551, 517, and 369 Intermediate Core Plus-Bond funds for the 3-, 5-, and 10-year periods ended 7/31/2024, respectively.
+Morningstar rated the Core Plus Income Fund Institutional Class shares 5, 5, and 5 stars, among 530, 478, and 346 Intermediate Core-Plus Bond funds for the 3-, 5- and 10-year periods ended 3/31/2025, respectively.

-LSEG Lipper Fund Awards 2024 - Weitz Core Plus Income Fund (WCPBX) winner for the three- and five-year periods in Lipper’s Core Plus Bond Funds category.
+LSEG Lipper Fund Awards, ©2025 LSEG.
+All rights reserved.
+Used under license.
+Weitz Core Plus Income Fund (WCPBX) was a 2025 winner for the 5- and 10 year periods and a 2024 winner for the 3- and 5- year periods in Lipper's Core Plus Bond Funds category.
 Awards are based on the Lipper Leader for Consistent Return rating, which is a risk-adjusted performance measure.
 For more information, see lipperfundawards.com.